Kevin99z/CSE240A_branch_predictor/report.md

 <img src="assets/image-20221130210556203.png" alt="image-20221130210556203" style="zoom:50%;" />

+## Custom Predictor

-### Ideas
+### Design

-In experiments, we found that the global predictor performs worse than the local predictor in 9:10:10 settings.
-It motivate us to replace the global predictor with G-share predictor.
+In experiments, we found that the global predictor performs worse than the local predictor in 9:10:10 settings, while the local two-level predictor performs so well that we cannot beat it with some other alternatives.
+So we replace the global predictor in the tournament predictor with a G-share predictor.
+The other parts remain the same as the tournament predictor implemented in the last section.

-### Custom Predictor
+### Implementation

 We implemented our custom branch predictor combining the PA predictor and gshare predictor.
 The choice between the two branch predictors is done with the last pcIndexBits of PC.

 The amount of memory used in the PA predictor is $m1 = lhistoryBits*2^{pcIndexBits} + 2*2^{lhistoryBits}$ bit.
 The amount of memory used in the G-share predictor is $m2 = 2 * 2^{ghistoryBits}$ bit.
 The amount of memory used for choosing between the two predictors is $m3 = 2 * 2^{pcIndexBits}$ bit.

+Note: we only count the memory that is actually used by the simulated predictor.

 The total amount of cache used in our custom predictor is $m =  m1+m2+m3 $.